vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ## Scraper

-Where does this lead to?
+Where do all these objects lead to?
 Where are all these injected objects ending up?
 Good question.
 I decided to put them high up in the food chain so to speak.
 These injected objects kinda bubble up and often enable you to make changes in one or a few places—instead of all over the place.

 #### Before